gearseekers/kvm98-3dfx/README.md

 README.md

 # _What is this project all about?_
 This is everything you need to successfully use PCI/PCIe Passthrough for your 3dfx card on a modern Linux distribution with a compatible motherboard.
 This is a simple toolset to get it up and running.
 This project also includes a pre-configured qcow2 disk image with all drivers pre-installed so you don't have to type a single character into a command line or terminal.
+There will be a little bit of copy & pasting though :P

 # _What works?_
 * Most titles that support Glide, OpenGL & MiniGL